pimcore/pimcore/docs/Development_Documentation/02_MVC/04_Routing_and_URLs/02_Custom_Routes.md

 Output will be: /some-example/This+is+some+random+text_776

-### Adding default values to the route
+### Adding Default Values to the Route

-You can use the **Defaults** column to add default values which will be used if you don't specify parameters in the url helper.
+You can use the *Defaults* column to add default values which will be used if you don't specify parameters in the url helper.